 2. Apply To The CNC Operator Learning Program

-If you pass this OMLC screening, you are now a candidate for hiring by an Ontario advanced manufacturing company who is participating in this OMLC program.
+If you pass the OMLC Online Assessment and this OMLC Interview, you are now a Candidate for hiring by an Ontario advanced manufacturing company who is participating in this OMLC Selection and Learning program.

 4. Get Hired By A Canadian Manufacturing Company